Alexander-Protasenya/Tulur.DataMappings/README.md

 ## Tulur.DataMappings
 Lightweight, high-performanced data mapper, based on .NET expressions.
 This project will be helpful if you need to convert objects of different types a lot of times.
 For example, conversion of data-transfer-object to business-object, and vice-versa.

 This project is a fork of [FsMapper](https://github.com/FSou1/FsMapper).
 FsMapper is a good implementation of a perfect idea - the system generates special functions of conversions.
-These functions compile dynamically and save in memory.
-The system uses these functions if it is necessary.
+These functions compile dynamically only once and save in memory.
+The system uses these functions when it is necessary.
 In this case mapping process works without using Reflection.
-As a result, conversion works very fast.
+As a result, mapping works very fast.

 ### New futures
 1. Main feature: you can create custom rules for your mappings.
 Because by default, the system converts only properties with equal names / types.
 But in "Real world applications" it is necessary to have a possibility to use custom rules for your mappings.